 In the past few years, Hostinger has grown into a company with over 1 thousand employees, all spread across 35 countries.
-Even before the pandemic, global remote working has already been ingrained in our company’s culture.
+Even before the pandemic, global remote working was already ingrained in our company’s culture.
 As such, we strive to nurture our multicultural environment and make everyone feel heard – regardless of geography or cultural background.

 For Hostinger’s Squad Leader Emma Young, having a multicultural team means that “you won’t always approach tasks or issues the same way.
 You get to learn different cultures, ways of life, habits, things that are common or uncommon.
 It helps open your eyes and see things differently than you are used to.”

-As a Customer-Obsessed company, we want to make sure that every client in all of our 39 locales is happy.
+As a customer-obsessed company, we want to make sure that every client in all of our 39 locales is happy.
 Having a multicultural team helps us understand their needs and deliver exactly that.

 “From a work-related standpoint, it’s really important that I get to understand how different our audiences are.
-My team members offer me invaluable insight into the readers, their preferences, and interests, which helps me shape strategies tailored to each market individually.”
+My team members offer me invaluable insight into the readers, their preferences, and interests which helps me shape strategies tailored to each market individually.”

 According to Hostinger’s Vita Klimaitė, working with people all over the globe makes her job as an SEO Content Manager much easier.

 For many Hostinger employees, having multiple cultures represented in the same team is exciting as well.
-It lends us the opportunity to see the world through our peers’ eyes from the comfort of our homes – or wherever we choose to work.
+It lends us the opportunity to see the world through our peers’ eyes from the comfort of our homes – or wherever we choose to work from.
 Before the pandemic, employees also had the opportunity to travel to other locales and experience the local culture.

-For SEO English-Indonesian Translator Ariata, getting to share her country in team-building activities is one of her favorite parts of the job.
+For SEO English-Indonesian Translator Ariata, getting to represent her country in team-building activities is one of her favorite parts of the job.
 “It makes me feel happy and proud when I get the chance to introduce Indonesia to my coworkers – whether through sharing stories, my favorite spicy foods, or pictures of the Indonesian country.”

 A study by the Academy of Management Journal revealed a correlation between racial diversity in management and productivity.
 According to the research, a 1% growth in diversity in a tech firm led to increased productivity, with each employee bringing an added $729.
 The study also emphasized that companies with high diversity in upper and lower management have the best performance.

 A McKinsey report on diversity and inclusion also supports this conclusion.
-The researchers discovered that companies with high ethnic and cultural diversity were more likely to perform 36% higher financially than their peers.
+The researchers discovered that companies with high ethnic and cultural diversity were more likely to perform 36% better financially than their peers.
 When nourished properly, multicultural diversity can have a positive impact on the vital aspects of a business.
 Of course, working in such an environment may also bring its fair share of disadvantages.